Lipschitz continuity in the Hurst parameter of functionals of stochastic differential equations driven by a fractional Brownian motion: Main results

-\paragraph{Our main results.} The fractional Brownian motion $\{B^H_t\}_{t\in \R_+}$ with Hurst parameter $H\in(0,1)$ is the only Gaussian process with stationary increments which is self-similar of order $H$ (up to centering of the mean and normalization of the variance).
+We are given a frac{t}ional Brownian motion $\{B^H_t\}_{t\in \R_+}$ with Hurst parameter $H\in(0,1)$.
+This process is the only Gaussian process with stationary increments which is self-similar of order $H$ (up to centering and normalization of the variance).
 Its covariance reads: